obhi-d/jsonbind/README.md

 # Introduction

-This project aimed at supporting json streaming from C++ by using reflection like interface.
+This project aims at supporting json streaming from C++ by using reflection like interface.
 The project borrows ideas from MetaStuff (https://github.com/eliasdaler/MetaStuff.git) and uses C++20.

 # Features